HackerYou/tpltraining/scratch.md

 #### Challenge: Click and move

-**Objective:** When you click on the sprite(cat) can you make it glide to x 100 and y 0 and then say something?
+**Objective:** When you click on Scratch, can you make him glide to X: 100 and Y: 0 and then say something?

 **Where to guide learns:**
 - **Events** (dark gold) - use these blocks to start some code, there is a click event for example